jrishabh731/LILA_GAMES/README.md

 # LILA Games

 Objective:
-1. Design a REST microservice to fetch most played multiplayer mode given area code.
+1. Design a REST microservice to fetch most played multiplayer mode given area code at any moment.
 2. Service should be scalable and able to handler huge number of concurrent users.

 Endpoint: